Snowbirds: How to plan your sunny winter escape10/11/2022

 Check the Canadian government’s useful travel toolkit

-This travel toolkit gives you tips on travel by planes, trains and automobiles, plus winter driving tips, travelling with pets, travelling with a disability and how to make your journey through security more efficient.
+The Canadian government shares great tips on travel by planes, trains and automobiles, plus tips on travelling with pets, border wait times, living abroad, health and safety outside Canada, travelling with a disability and how to make your journey through security more efficient.

 Get your travel insurance